img

 • Reinforcement learning: It relates to a repeated trial-and-error approach used to make better decisions.

-• Long Short-Term Memory (LSTM): This uses past data to predict the next element in a sequence.
-It relies more upon recent data when making decisions but still makes use of earlier data as well.
+• Long-Short-Term Memory (LSTM): This uses past data to predict the next element in a sequence.
+It relies more upon recent data when making decisions but still uses earlier data as well.

-• Evolutionary Generative Adversarial Networks (E-GAN): this model evolves with time and always looks to find the best possible path.
-It makes use of statistics and simulations to forecast outcomes during its evolutionary mutation cycle.
+• Evolutionary Generative Adversarial Networks (E-GAN): This model evolves with time and always seeks the best possible path.
+It uses statistics and simulations to forecast outcomes during its evolutionary mutation cycle.

-The Theory of Mind is a concept in AI.
-It aims to equip machines with the capacity to understand that other living things have thoughts and emotions.
-And that these thoughts and emotions can impact one’s own behavior.
+The Theory of Mind is an AI concept that aims to equip machines with the capacity to understand that other living things have thoughts and emotions and that these thoughts and emotions can impact one’s own behavior.

-So far, the Theory of Mind is just that – a theory.
-We have not yet been able to create machines capable of comprehending other people’s thoughts/emotions and using the same to make their own decisions.
+So far, the Theory of Mind is just that—a theory.
+We have not yet been able to create machines capable of comprehending other people’s thoughts and emotions and using them to make their own decisions.

 To become a reality, machines that employ the Theory of Mind will essentially have to comprehend the concept of “mind”.
 They will have to fully understand the dynamics and nuances of the human decision-making process.

-The final stage in the evolution and progress of AI will be self-awareness.
+Self-awareness will be the final stage in AI’s evolution and progress.
 This step will only be achieved once the Theory of Mind in AI becomes a reality.

 A Google engineer, Blake Lemoine, also recently claimed that one of the company’s servers has become self-aware.
 He referred to Google’s chatbot LaMDA (Language Model for Dialogue Applications).